Why scholars are diagramming neural network models

 \subsection{Classification using mental models theory}

-In this work, we are focusing on the diagrammatic metaphor being used for \emph{what is represented} rather than the visual encoding.
-Bringing types of AI software system diagrams closer to mental models, we can draw parallels with mental model categories \citep{rouse1986looking} and types of diagram observed.
+In this work, we are focusing on the diagrammatic metaphor being used for \emph{what is represented} rather than the visual encoding, in order to provide a different perspective to analysing NNs through the lens of VisDNA \citep{marshall2020understanding}.
+Bringing types of NN diagrams closer to mental models, we can draw parallels with mental model categories \citep{rouse1986looking} and types of diagram observed.
 Diagrams may have aspects of multiple categories.